Take Me To The River

 Leopards, cheetahs and packs of wild dogs all have their home here and prides of lions, long since adapted to a semi-aquatic lifestyle, run through the shallows in pursuit of buffalo.
 No wonder that most of the research carried out by the Botswana Predator Conservation Trust takes place within the Delta’s confines.
 Founded in 1989 and led by husband and wife team Tico McNutt and Lesley Boggs, the Trust has become one of the longest-running research projects on large predators in Africa.

 The presence of these iconic species and their wellbeing is vital for the continuing success of Botswana’s thriving tourist trade that, ironically, had its roots in the trophy hunting industry.
 When Kenya banned big-game hunting in the 1970s a number of professional hunters moved south to the Okavango.
 Among them was Harry Selby, who saw which way the wind was blowing.
-In 1970, having found a perfect location in the Moremi, the game reserve set up eight years earlier at the behest of Chief Moremi III’s widow, he built what is now Belmond Khwai River Lodge.
-Set in the very heart of the Delta, the Moremi was created to protect its heaviest concentrations of game and the lodge became a model for others to follow.
+In 1970, having found a perfect location in the Moremi, the game reserve set up eight years earlier at the behest of Chief Moremi III’s widow, he vowed to protect its heaviest concentrations of game with a lodge that became a model for others to follow.

 Now, under the leadership of Ian Khama, Botswana’s conservation-minded President, the country has also turned its back on trophy hunting in favour of ecotourism, adding to its unrivalled reputation for conserving its wildlife and wild places by marketing itself as a high-end destination.
 This has been achieved by dividing protected areas such as the Okavango into exclusive concessions, creating the beautiful feeling of staying in an Africa that is yours and yours alone, with some of the best guides in the business to drive you around.